carmenhg/EC528_Fall21_Project/README.md

 1. Deploy Ray on a small cluster on MOC and run the existing prototype of satellite data processing system.
 2. Study the application to identify bottlenecks.
+    * Profile Ray as it is being used and identify any improvement opportunities.
     * Research and compute the performance of various Python libraries.
 3. Build a faster and more scalable prototype based on the previous findings.
 4. Do a large-scale experiment on MOC using real satellite data from one of the Google archives and report end-to-end performance.